ZOO-Project/ZOO-Project/docs/install/install-confoptions.rst

 ..............................................

 In order to activate the WMS, WFS and WCS output support using MapServer, the *--with-mapserver* option must be used.
-You must also set the path to ``mapserver-config`` which is located in the source code of MapServer as following command:
+The path to ``mapserver-config`` which is located in the source code of MapServer must also be set, using the following command:

 ::

   $ ./configure --with-mapserver=/path/to/your/mapserver_config/

-Read more abour the :ref:`kernel-mapserver`.
+Read more about the :ref:`kernel-mapserver`.

 Orfeo Toolbox Support (Optional) .....................................................

 In order to activate the optional Orfeo Toolbox support, the *--with-otb* option must be used, using the following command: